nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_mouse/README.rst

 ################################

 The Peripheral HIDS mouse sample demonstrates how to use the :ref:`hids_readme` to implement a mouse input device that you can connect to your computer.
+This sample also shows how to perform directed advertising.

 Overview
 ********